tanmaster/EVM-Simulator/README.md

 time.
 In order to increase the maintainability and modularity of EVM-Simulator, I spent quite some time trying to look for a way to make use of py-evm without making my own version of it, but rather using it as dependency, only swapping out necessary components during runtime.
-However, thanks to its modularity, I was eventually able inject my custom classes,overriding relevant functions, which again enabled me to read out state variables and transaction properties during the execution time of a contract.
+However, thanks to its modularity, I was eventually able inject my custom classes, overriding relevant functions, which again enabled me to read out state variables and transaction properties during the execution time of a contract.

 After having overcome these issues, the rest of the work consisted of making the GUI, setting up communication between